What's the Story When it Comes to Coronavirus Canada (COVID-19) ?

 An event like this is difficult to comment on because of its changeable by nature.
 So I am hesitant to offer any absolutes.

-If you are looking for life insurance coverage, I would absolutely recommend applying for simplified issue if you are in good health or a No Medical Product if you have moderate to serious medical issues.
+If you are looking for life insurance coverage, I would absolutely recommend applying for a traditional term policy if you are in good health and age 55 or under.
+A No Medical Product may be a better option if you have any moderate to serious medical issues.

 Life insurance companies have the resources to weather storms, so don’t count them out.